we would like to use your location information to better refine the results presented to you while on our web site.

 Back by popular demand, Scythian plays immigrant rock with thunderous energy, technical prowess, and storytelling songwriting, beckoning crowds into a barn-dance rock concert experience.

-Scythian returns to the Dayton Celtic Festival for their seventh appearance in 2015.
+Scythian returns to the Dayton Celtic Festival for their eight appearance in 2016.

-After a successful debut at the 2014 United Irish of Dayton Celtic Festival, Socks in the Frying Pan return as traditional headliners for the 2015 festival.
+After a successful debut at the 2014 United Irish of Dayton Celtic Festival, Socks in the Frying Pan return as traditional headliners for the second time in 2016.
 This young trad trio from County Clare blend Irish traditional melodies with an innovative rhythmic and melodic garnish.

 Do not miss Socks in the Frying Pan at this years Dayton Celtic Festival!